jp-agustin/site-diary/apps/web/README.md

 - List items maintain readability with compact typography, spacing, and layout that preserves hierarchy without cramping
 - AI summary uses “Show more / Show less” on mobile, improving scanability and avoiding overwhelming text
 - Lazy queries (useLazyQuery for AI summary) ensure heavy operations run only when needed, improving load time on slower mobile networks
+- Provided global CSS was used for all styling rather than defining custom variables.
+This ensures the app automatically respects dark and light mode once the global theme is toggled or system preferences change.

 #### Future Considerations